Amazing Experiences in Tonga on the Water

 7. Surfing

 The surf breaks in Tonga are still being established, but your best option for surfing is from Ha’atafu and Kanokupolu Beach on the western side of Tongatapu.
-Here, you can paddle just 100m (330ft) to get out to some awesome surf breaks, most of which are best for intermediate to advanced surfers.
+Here, you can paddle just 100 m (330 ft) to get out to some awesome surf breaks, most of which are best for intermediate to advanced surfers.
 Alternatively, adventurous surfers will want to take a boat out in the Vava’u group to take on some of the epic reef breaks around the islands.
 Check out The Complete Guide to Surfing in Tonga to dive a little deeper into the subject.

 8. Fishing

-Sports, game and spearfishing are kinds of a big deal in Tonga, being home to an internationally renowned blue marlin fishery.
+Sports, game and spearfishing are kinds of a big deal in Tonga, which is home to an internationally renowned blue marlin fishery.
 Just about any game species found in the South Pacific are prevalent in Tonga’s waters, where there are fishing charters across the kingdom keen to show you their favourite spots.
 Take a look at The Complete Guide to Fishing in Tonga for more information.

 9. Sailing